Reluctant Interaction Modeling: Theoretical analysis

-with probability greater than $1 - 4 p^{-(\kappa^{1/3} - 1)}$. \end{theorem} We see, through $\lambda$'s dependence on $\snorm{W^T \gamma^\ast}_{\psi_1}$, that the presence of pure interaction signal leads to rates that could be less good than if no interactions were present.
+with probability greater than $1 - 4 p^{-(\kappa^{1/3} - 1)}$. \end{theorem} We see, through $\lambda$'s dependence on $\snorm{W^T \gamma^\ast}_{\psi_1}$, that the presence of the pure interaction signal leads to rates that could be less good than if no interactions were present.
 This is the price paid for fitting a misspecified model in Step 1.
 Also this prediction bound holds under Assumption \ref{a:dim}, which is a stricter sample size requirement due to dealing with the empirical process that involves interactions, which have heavier tails than main effects.
+This bound is aligned with the oracle inequality for the constrained lasso in the misspecified model (with a sub-Weibull(1) misspecification part).
 Under stronger conditions (e.g., compatibility conditions on $\theta^\ast$), a faster prediction error rate in Step 1 could be derived.